MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-from-dotnet-framework-to-dotnet-standard.md

 ---
 title: "Migrating from .NET Framework to .NET Standard"
-description: "Description of the process of migrating dlls used from AL from .NET Framework to .NET Standard"
+description: "Description of the process of migrating DLLs used from AL from .NET Framework to .NET Standard"
 author: kepontop
 ms.custom: na
 ms.date: 12/01/2021